seance/paraverse/pages/characters.md

 ### Life Path

-The Life Path represents the formative years of character development, in abstract terms.
+The life path represents the formative years of character development, in abstract terms.

 ## Skills